akhodakivskiy/VimFx/documentation/config-file.md

    `/home/you/.config/vimfx` or `C:\Users\you\vimfx`, or start with a `~`, which
    is a shortcut to your home directory, such as `~/.config/vimfx` or `~\vimfx`.

-4. Run the `zr` command in VimFx.
+4. Run the `gC` command in VimFx.
 That needs to be done any time `config_file_directory` is changed, or the contents of `config.js` or `frame.js` are changed.
 This tells VimFx to reload the config file.
 If everything went well, a [notification] should appear telling you that the